Zoeferficial/Zoeferficial/README.md

 - 👋 Hi, I’m @Zoeferficial/Creative Life
 - 👀 I’m interested in animations, ethical hacking, web making and trouble shooting.
-- 🌱 I’m currently learning responsive web designing to full stock developer.
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on web developers.
 - 📫 How to reach me on whatsapp 09776016464 or email at: pabzfrnndz07@gmail.com